-For example, if your solution is a productivity software for big corporations, one crucial activity is to sale.
-In this case, the sales process needs to be well designed to overcome the challenges of closing such big deals.
+For example, if your solution is a productivity app for big corporations, one crucial activity is to sell.
+In this case, the sales process needs to be well-designed to overcome the challenges of closing such big deals.

 Thus, selling is one of your key activities.
-That’s why you should invest time and energy on thinking about its costs, feasibility and scalability.
+That’s why you should invest time and energy in thinking about its costs, feasibility, and scalability.

 In this case, important questions will arise: Do I need a sales team?
 How much will it cost?
 How many salespeople will I need to make one sale?